jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 To start with we need two files, an HTML file that includes a canvas element which acts as a rendering surface for WebGL, and JavaScript file that controls everything that happens inside the canvas using the WebGL API.

-These notes use a code-along principle in that as you work through these notes you will be tasked to create files, enter text and run code.
-Through working this way you will build an understanding of the concepts and techniques used in computer graphics.
-Where you are asked to enter code into your files, try to avoid the temptation of simply copying and pasting code, instead type out the code.
-Whilst this does have the risk of making typos and creating bugs, it does have an effect of helping you understand what each line of code is doing.

 ::::{admonition} Task
 :class: tip